Medan railway station: Building and layout

-Medan Station has three entrances/exits, namely the Lapangan Merdeka side which is the entrance/exit for intercity and local trains.
-The other door, namely the Lapangan Merdeka side, is the entrance/exit for airport train services.
-The third side, the Jalan Jawa/Center Point Mall side is the exit for the airport train service.

-This station originally had nine train lines with line 1 being a straight line from and towards Binjai, while line 2 is a straight track going to and from Pulu Brayan–Belawan.
+Medan station originally had nine train lines with line 1 being a straight line from Binjai, while line 2 is a straight track going to and from Pulu Brayan–Belawan.
 When a new elevated rail was built that took up lines 6 and 7, the number of lines for this train station was automatically reduced to seven.
 As soon as this new elevated rail project was completed, the number of tracks returned to nine with 2 lanes at the top.
 In addition, the old electrical signaling system (type GL1) has been replaced with the newest one produced by PT Len Industri.

 Services

 Passenger trains that use this station are: